jacoblharvey/jacoblharvey.com/README.md

-# Digital Garden
 This website is a term project for CSCE 464.

-The goal of this project is to create a digital garden that will evolve as I learn HTML, CSS, JavaScript, and PHP.
+The goal of this project is to create a personal site that will evolve as I learn HTML, CSS, JavaScript, and PHP.

 ## Dev Setup
 ### Apache HTTP Server